- This event has passed.

 - Tools (e.g., checklists, forms) that can be used to implement the strategies

 - How to access a handful of free virtual resources to use and share with others

 - Ways to use these strategies with collaborative partners and teach colleagues about them

 This workshop is for all skill levels and will be of interest to K-12 teachers, librarians, and occupational and speech therapists.
 If you are a novice, tune in to explore strategies you can return to again and again.
 If you are a veteran, join the edWebinar to learn about collaborating and getting others to try something new in the classroom!
-There will be time for questions at the end of the presentation.

 About the Presenter